 I did not see the show until 2006.
 My husband brought back the series for me from one of his business trips.
-He had been traveling a lot and knew I liked to watch TV series on DVD to pass the time when he was a way – obviously that was WAY before I started blogging!
+He had been traveling a lot and knew I liked to watch TV series on DVD to pass the time when he was away – obviously that was WAY before I started blogging!

 I instantly fell in love with the girls.
 And New York.
 Or at least the New York of SATC.
 I have only been to New York City once.
 I was fourteen or fifteen and went with my family on a trip during Thanksgiving.
 I hope to get to that city (we call San Francisco the city also, so I need to be specific!) sometime this year.
 I know that I will be going with SATC-colored glasses, so my expectations may be a little high.

 This got me thinking about how much the show has impacted my life.
-In fact there were many lessons that I learned by watching and re-watching those four women over six years.
-I thought I would share 5 that I picked up from Carrie, Charlotte, Miranda and Samantha.
+In fact, there were many lessons that I learned by watching and re-watching those four women over six years.
+I thought I would share 5 that I picked up from Carrie, Charlotte, Miranda, and Samantha.

 There were so many examples of women being evil and awful and competitive with their friends.
 This was the first time I really got to see the strength of female friendships.
-An unconditional love that no matter what happens, no matter what men come and go, no matter what jobs you get or don't get, no matter what crisis, that you can always rely on your friends to support you.
+An unconditional love that no matter what happens, no matter what men come and go, no matter what jobs you get or don't get, no matter what crisis, you can always rely on your friends to support you.

-It’s okay to talk about anything.
 It was the first time (except for Friends) that I observed women talking about their life experiences, all their experiences.
-It gave a sense of respectability for women's conversations with other women – from sex toys to female masturbation there was such empowerment in their words.
+It gave a sense of respectability to women's conversations with other women – from sex toys to female masturbation there was such empowerment in their words.
 These were not hen sessions behind closed doors but conversations at diner tables or in the back of taxi cabs and it was revolutionary!

 I love this quote from Natasha Walter, author of The New Feminism, “SATC expresses the level of sexual confidence that independent women have now without ever suggesting that they are heartless or slutty or out of control.”

 Although they were all fairly thin, these girls ate and drank!
 They were always eating or snacking on something or drinking some kind of alcohol.
-The only exception was the whole brownie in the garbage episode, but you didn't see them diet or complain about their weight (except for the occasional thigh comment from Charlotte!)
+The only exception was the whole brownie in garbage episode, but you didn't see them diet or complain about their weight (except for the occasional thigh comment from Charlotte!)

 No one is going to remember that you tripped, stuttered, stumbled, or made a fool of yourself five minutes after you do it.
 How many disasters did Carrie find herself in which did nothing to deviate from her fabulousness!
 As someone who finds herself in awkward situations from time to time, it was refreshing to see that Carrie could not be shaken!

 There is always someone.
 Someone who is in and out of your life.
 One day you are friends.
 Another you are not.
 This relationship defines you.
 Causes the greatest joy.
 The greatest anguish.
 Just when you think The One is out of your system, and you let your guard down, watch out, that's exactly when your life will be disrupted again.

 I imagine that Paris can be quite fun for singles.
 But everyone knows Paris is for lovers.
 You may think it could be any lover, and maybe it can, but there is something absolutely exhilarating about being in Paris with your one.
 This is why those last two episodes of Season Six, An American Girl in Paris – Part Une and Part Deux are my favorite!

-Those were my take-aways.
+Those were my takeaways.
 How about you?
 Were there lessons you learned from Sex and The City?